PsuAstro528/TLTDemo-start/README.md

 <a id="submit-pr"></a>
 ### Submit your work via Github pull request

-- Make sure you've committed all your changes
+- Make sure you've saved, committed and pushed all your changes.
 - Check that your code passes all the tests (or as many as practical in reasonable amount of your time)
 - Navigate to your github repository for the assignment
 - Click _New Pull Request_ button (second button from left, below the orange bar)